Introduction

 Investigation and Suspect

 The police launched a murder investigation and soon identified Cassandra’s ex-boyfriend, Mario Cair, as the prime suspect.
 Mario, a part-time footballer and builder, had a history of being abusive towards Cassandra during their relationship.
-His car was found parked outside the house, and he admitted to being at the house on the night of her murder but claimed she was alive when he left.
+His car was found parked outside the house, and he admitted to being at the house on the night of her murder but claimed <a href="she was alive when he left.

 Court Proceedings and Acquittal